-- Basecamp – I couldn’t run my business without Basecamp.
+Basecamp – I couldn’t run my business without Basecamp.
 It’s like having an extra brain!
 Allows me to keep track of tasks and to-do lists, and my clients to keep track of everything in one place.

 The world of WordPress site hosting has gone through some remarkable changes the last year or two, and not in a good way.
 Some of the big hosts we used to recommend have gone downhill – and fast.
-At this point (June 2014), we’ve reviewed a number of hosting solutions based on the following parameters:
+At this point (September 2015), we’ve re-reviewed a number of hosting solutions based on the following parameters:

 - Reliability & excellent uptime over time.